 - Refuse/withdraw consent to the sharing of your records, or to the BioResource as a whole.
 The process is explained on the Leave us page of our website

 - Please note that the BioResource is not part of the NHS opt-out provisions, and exercising your right to opt-out of NHS data sharing, will not impact your membership of the BioResource.

 - Request that we delete your personal data, subject to certain safeguards.
 This is also explained further on our website.

 If you wish to discuss how we handle your personal data, you can contact us:

 To request a copy of the data we hold on you, please email us as above, or write to:

 We will confirm receipt of your request as soon as possible.
-We have a lot of data, and may need to ask you whether you can narrow down your request.
+We may need to ask you whether you can narrow down your request to help us collate the information.
 However, the data we hold should be with you within 30 days.

 If you wish to raise a complaint on how we have handled your personal data, you can raise this with us, as above, or you can contact the Trust’s Data Protection Officer who will investigate the matter.

 The Data Protection Officer is the Information Governance Lead at Cambridge University Hospitals NHS Foundation Trust:

 Information governance lead/Data Protection Officer